PLATO-Mission/cotrendy/README.md

 picklify('errors.pkl', errors)
 ```

-I have written tools in ```trendy.lightcurves``` to extract and pickle data from various instruments
+I have made a couple of functions in ```cotrendy.INSTRUMENT_NAME``` to help prepare the data in the correct formats.
-(those I've played with).
-There is currently support for:
+There are functions currently available for:

-   1. The NGTS quick look pipelines (photX.X) files
+   1. NGTS QLP
-   1. TESS full frame image photometry from S. Gill